olonibua/securedpass/PROJECT_STATUS.md

 3. Need to ensure consistent error handling across all components
 4. ⚠️ **DEPENDENCY CONFLICT**: There's a conflict between `react-day-picker` and `date-fns` versions. `react-day-picker@8.10.1` requires `date-fns@^2.28.0 || ^3.0.0` but the project is using `date-fns@^4.1.0`.
 Either downgrade `date-fns` to version 3.x or use `--force` flag during installation.
 5. ⚠️ **REACT VERSION COMPATIBILITY**: `react-day-picker` is not yet compatible with React 19.
 Consider using React 18 for better compatibility with third-party libraries.
+6. The payment settings page exists in two locations: `/dashboard/[organizationId]/payment` (current) and `/dashboard/[organizationId]/settings/payment` (legacy).
+The legacy route should be removed or redirected.
+7. ⚠️ **APPWRITE COLLECTIONS SETUP REQUIRED**:
+   The following collections MUST be created in Appwrite before payments will work:
+   - `organizations` - Organization details
+   - `members` - Organization members
+   - `membership_plans` - Subscription plans
+   - `membership_purchases` - Member payments (MISSING - causing current error)
+   - `pending_transfers` - Funds tracking for transaction fee model

+8. ⚠️ **COLLECTION SCHEMA REQUIREMENTS**:
+   Each collection must have specific fields:
+   - `membership_purchases`: must include fields for organizationId, planId, userId, amount, status, paymentDate, transactionReference, and paymentModelUsed

+9. ⚠️ **PAYMENT INTEGRATION SETUP**:
+   For organizations using subscription model, payment will fail until:
+   - Organization has a valid Paystack Public Key stored in the database
+   - The key is stored in `paystackPublicKey` field of the organization record

 ## Next Steps
 1. Complete analytics for check-in patterns